missionpinball/mpf-docs/mechs/troughs/modern_opto.rst

 You can also configure an eject pulse time (in ms) that will be used when the trough wants to eject a ball but the jam switch is active.
 You'll have to play with your actual trough to see what this time should be.
-In most cases it's actually *less* time than the regular eject pulse time, becuase in most cases, the regular pulse time will kick out two balls (the jammed ball and the one below it).
+In most cases it's actually *less* time than the regular eject pulse time, because in most cases, the regular pulse time will kick out two balls (the jammed ball and the one below it).